Myers-Briggs INTRO (Part 2b)

 NOTE: Of the 4 dichotomies, at their extremes these 2 opposites cause the most emotional difficulty in any relationship.
 Such people tend to be highly frustrated by & may even feel disdain for each other’s style.
 It can be particularly painful for a sensitive child -strongly NF- to be raised by a mother who is strongly ST.

-— To the S this is hocus-pocus, since they don’t trust anything they can’t identify by their own experience or from empirical research & which can be clearly, logically verbalized.
+✓ To the S this is hocus-pocus, since they don’t trust anything they don’t gather from their own experience or from empirical research, & which can be clearly, logically verbalized.3.
+THINKING (T) vs FEELING (F)

-3. THINKING (T) vs FEELING (F)Preferred way of coming to DECISIONS, can be either Introverted or Extroverted (Ti or Te / Fi or Fe) , & each is part of the Perceiving style
+Can be either Introverted or Extroverted (Ti or Te / Fi or Fe) , & each is part of the Perceiving style

 We all use both forms, but put more trust in one, some decisions being made entirely from the T or the F side.